-NOTCHING FACTOR Government Policy Framework (Number of Downward Notches)
+Exhibit 3 Notching factor

+Government policy framework (number of downward notches)

+•

+0 1-2 3-4 5-6 7-8 9-10
-Low to no regulatory and fiscal risk: production and reserves are globally diversified or any concentrations are in countries with low to no regulatory risk; current restrictions on profitability, competitive position and operations are minimal, and regulation, legal framework, tax regime and energy policy in country of domicile or largest country of operations are highly predictable; and government has no power to influence the company's corporate governance, strategy or financial policies, or, if government has an ownership stake, its influence is neutral or benign.

-Moderate regulatory and fiscal risk: more than half of production and reserves are in countries with moderate regulatory risk; current restrictions on profitability, competitive position and operations are minimal, and regulation, legal framework and tax regime in country of domicile or largest country of operations are somewhat subject to change; government objectives in country of domicile or in main countries of operations include promoting the development of the country's oil and gas resources, and objectives are largely compatible with the company's business and financial objectives; government has limited power to influence the company's corporate governance, strategy or financial policies or is unlikely to have a negative impact.

-Somewhat elevated regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations may be subject to periodic adjustments but impose modest restrictions on the company's profitability, competitive position or operating capability; government objectives in country of domicile or in main country(ies) of operations include maximization of oil and gas revenue to help fund social policies and boost national employment, with potential for negative impact on the company's financial standing; government has some power to influence the company's corporate governance, strategy or financial policies with potential for some negative impact.

-High regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations are unpredictable and somewhat constrain company's profitability, competitive position or operating capability; primary objective of government of domicile or in main country(ies) of operations is maximization of oil and gas revenue to fund social policies and boost national employment, with little consideration for the company's financial standing; government is likely to exercise influence on the company's corporate governance, strategy or financial policies with moderate negative impact.

-Very high regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations are unpredictable and constrain the company's profitability, competitive position or operating capability; primary objective of government of domicile or in main country(ies) of operations is maximization of oil and gas revenue to fund social policies and boost national employment, with essentially no consideration for the company's financial standing; or government is likely to exercise influence on company's corporate governance, strategy or financial policies with significant negative impact.

-Extremely high regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in the country of domicile or the largest country of operations are highly unpredictable and severely constrain the company's profitability, competitive position or operating capability; primary objective of government of domicile or in main country(ies) of operations is maximization of oil and gas revenue to fund social policies and boost national employment, with no consideration for the company's financial standing; or government is likely to exercise influence on the company's corporate governance, strategy or financial policies at will and with significant negative impact.
+o cow to no regulatory and scal risk: production and eserves are globally liversified or any concentrations are in countries with low to no egulatory risk; current estrictions on profitability, competitive position and operations are minimal, and egulation, legal framework, ax regime and energy policy in country of domicile or argest country of operations ire highly predictable; and povernment has no power to influence the company's corporate governance, trategy or financial policies, ir, if government has an winership stake, its influence is neutral or benign.
+Moderate regulatory and fiscal risk: more than half of production and reserves are in countries with moderate regulatory risk; current restrictions on profitability, competitive position and operations are minimal, and regulation, legal framework and tax regime in country of domicile or largest country of operations are somewhat subject to change; government objectives in country of domicile or in main countries of operations include promoting the development of the country's oil and gas resources, and objectives are largely Somewhat elevated regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations may be subject to periodic adjustments but impose modest restrictions on the company's profitability, competitive position or operating capability; government objectives in country of domicile or in main country (ies) of operations include maximization of oil and gas revenue to help fund social policies and boost national employment, with potential for negative impact on the company's financial High regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations are unpredictable and somewhat constrain 7-8 Very high regulatory and fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulation, legal framework and tax regime in country of domicile or largest country of operations are unpredictable and constrain the company's profitability, competitive position or operating capability; primary objective of government of domicile or in main country(ies) of operations is maximization of oil and gas revenue to fund social policies and boost national employment, with essentially no consideration for the company's financial standing; or government is likely to exercise influence on company's corporate governance, strategy or financial policies with significant negative impact.
+9-10 Extremely high regulatory an fiscal risk: geographic diversification does not meaningfully reduce regulatory and fiscal risk; regulatory and fiscal risk; regulation, legal framework and tax regime in the country of domicile or the largest country of operations are highly unpredictable and severely constrain the company's profitability, competitive position or operating capability; primary objective of government of domicile or in main country(ies) of operations is maximization of oil and gas revenue to fund social policies and boost national employment, with no consideration for the company's financial standing or government is likely to exercise influence on the company's corporate governance, strategy or

-Other Rating Considerations
+Other considerations